csringam/SearchSwarm/areaDecomp.md

 - Complete graph: exists an edge connecting every two pairs of nodes
   - Number of edges correspond to this:
   - ![image](https://github.com/user-attachments/assets/f44ab456-735b-4632-b664-fcd4b97680d5)

-- Can be directed or undirected
+- Edges can be directed or undirected
 Eulerian Graphs
 - All edges are visited exactly once in a sincle path
 	- aka [Eulerian path](https://brilliant.org/wiki/eulerian-path/)